radius-project/radius/docs/content/tutorial/dapr-microservices.md

 The `traits` section is used to configure cross-cutting behaviors of instances.
 Since Dapr is not part of the standard definition of a container, it can be added on via a trait.
 Traits have a `kind` so that they can be strongly typed.
 In this case we're providing some required configuration to Dapr, the app-id and app-port.

+{{% alert title="💡 Traits" color="primary" %}}
-> 💡 The `traits` section is one of several top level sections in an *instance*.
+The `traits` section is one of several top level sections in an *instance*.
 Traits are used to configure the instance in a cross-cutting way.
 Other examples would include handling public traffic (ingress) or scaling.
+{{% /alert %}}

 Now the nodeapp is hooked up to Dapr, but we still need to address the topic of the state store.